GhostQut/FreemUI-V2/README.md

 	DefaultText = "DefaultText"; -- required: text that will be in the textbox when there is no configurations saved or config saving is disabled
 	PlaceholderText = "No Text"; -- optional: placeholder text that will show when no text is written TabComplete = function(inputtedText)  -- optional: function to be called when the player presses the tab button while the textbox is in focus.
-The replaced text will be whatever this function returns, if it returns nil, the text will not change if inputtedText=="Road" then
+The replaced text will be whatever this function returns, if it returns nil, the text will not change if inputtedText=="Ghost" then
-		return  "RoadToGlory"
+		return  "GhostQut"
 		end
 	end;
 	ClearTextOnFocus = true; -- optional: whether to clear text when the textbox is focused, default is false